alex-nackenoff/hugo-website/content/resume/index.md

         contents: |
           Laboratory of [Randy Blakely, PhD](https://blakelylab.org/)

           - Project manager of industry/academia collaboration with Lundbeck Pharmaceuticals to investigate the serotonin specific actions of the [then] preclinical compound AA21004 (aka.
-Vortioxetine, Trintillex).
+Vortioxetine, Trintellix).
 We found that non-SERT actions of AA21004 were sufficient alone to produce acute and chronic antidepressant effects, representing a new strategy to pursue novel serotonin directed pharmacotherapies.

           - In vitro and in vivo experimental evaluations of discrete roles of serotonin in acute and chronic SSRI antidepressant drug efficacy.